-Your negotiating process will be like no other before it because the European officials you will be negotiating with and their political masters want you to succeed!
-They really want to help.
-Even now, they are already issuing press releases lauding Ukraine's progress, for instance, with the numerical transformation, customs and climate action.
+If you have any questions, in particular about valuation aspects of all this, I'm happy to respond as best I can, but in the end, in Your negotiating process will be like no other before it because a way, I guess I didn't really come here to talk about valuation.
+I the European officials you will be negotiating with and their came here to explain why EU Candidate status is of enormous, political masters want you to succeed!
+They really want to transformational and historic importance, and, above all, I came help.
+Even now, they are already issuing press releases lauding to voice the support of the entire European valuation community Ukraine's progress, for instance, with the numerical transforfor our Ukrainian brothers and sisters at war. mation, customs and climate action.